 It seems that the author's presence on the set was distracting to the actors, so they asked director John Boorman to ask Dickey to leave.
 To soften the blow a little, Boorman offered Dickey the part of the sheriff.
 Though Dickey originally declined ("I ain't coming back; get yourself another boy"), he eventually returned to give this impressive performance.

-A much shorter version of this post appeared in 2012.
+A version of this story appeared in 2012; it has been updated for 2022.